bcardi/generator-angular-crud-app/README.md

 ## Prerequisites

-You must know the singular and plural name of at least one resource you will access on the server
+**Note:** You must know the singular and plural name of at least one resource you will access on the server

+### Install nodejs

+Download and install node.js.
+Instructions can be found here: http://nodejs.org/.
+This only needs to be done one time per PC.

+### Install TypeScript Transpiler

+Since we are installing TypeScript on the global npm workspace, you can run the command from any folder.
+This only needs to be done one time per PC.

+    > npm install -g typescript

+### Install LESS Transpiler

+Since we are installing LESS on the global npm workspace, you can run the command from any folder.
+This only needs to be done one time per PC.

+    > npm install -g less

 ### Install Yeoman

 Since we are installing Yeoman on the global npm workspace, you can run the command from any folder.
+This only needs to be done one time per PC.

     > npm install -g yo